ch-sa/labelCloud/README.md

 python3 labelCloud.py  # 4.
 Start labelCloud
 ```

-Configure the software to your needs by editing the `config.ini` file or settings according to the [docs](https://github.com/ch-sa/labelCloud/blob/master/docs/configuration.md).
+Configure the software to your needs by editing the `config.ini` file or settings (see [Configuration](https://ch-sa.github.io/labelCloud/configuration/)).

 ## Labeling
 labelCloud supports two different ways of labeling (*picking* & *spanning*) as well as multiple mouse and keyboard options for subsequent correction.